SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Controlling_remote_access.md

 1. In the pane on the left, under *Organization*, select the *Settings* page.

-1. Toggle the *Remote Access* settings to *On* or *Off*, depending on whether you want this to be allowed or disabled on all of your DataMiner Systems owned by this organization.
+1. Toggle the *Remote Access* settings to *On* or *Off*, depending on whether you want this to be allowed or disabled for all the DataMiner Systems in this organization.

 > [!NOTE]
 >
-> - If a setting is disabled on the organization, it will not be possible to enable it on the DataMiner Systems owned by this organization.
+> - If a setting is disabled on organization level, it will not be possible to enable it for the DataMiner Systems in this organization.
-> - When you change a *Remote Access* setting from *On* to *Off*, it might take a minute before the change applies to the actual features.
+> - When you change a *Remote Access* setting from *On* to *Off*, it can take a minute before the change is applied.
 > - Users will only be able to use the remote access features if they have been given access to the DMS on dataminer.services.
 See [Controlling user access to dataminer.services features](xref:Giving_users_access_to_cloud_features).
 They also need to have the [General > DataMiner web apps](xref:DataMiner_user_permissions#general--dataminer-web-apps--dataminer-cube-mobile-access) user permission, as well as any other user permissions required to access specific apps.
 > - The Remote Access feature can also be disabled locally on a specific server.
 See [Disabling Remote Access and Live Sharing locally](xref:Disabling_Remote_Access_and_Live_Sharing).

-# Controlling remote access settings of your DMS with the Admin app
+## Controlling the remote access settings of a DMS in your organization

 If you have the Owner or Admin role on dataminer.services for a DMS, you can enable or disable the [remote access](xref:Cloud_Remote_Access) features.